Scouting America membership controversies: Support from federal government

 This legislation will allow the Boy Scouts to fulfill its mission without the distraction of defending itself against senseless attacks.

 President of the United States William Howard Taft began serving as the first Honorary President of the Boy Scouts of America in 1911; the tradition has been followed by each succeeding U.S. president.
 In July 2001, President George W. Bush addressed the National Scout Jamboree via videotape and, although he did not directly discuss the controversies, reiterated his support for the organization.
 Bush commended the Scouts for upholding "values that build strong families, strong communities, and strong character" and said that the Scouts' values "are the values of America."

 In January 2009, the American Humanist Association and eighteen other nontheistic organizations sent an open letter to then President-Elect Obama urging him not to serve as the Boy Scouts' honorary president because of the Scouts' positions on religion.
 Ignoring this, Obama accepted the position of Honorary President and has received the BSA's annual report from groups of Scouts every February from 2009 through 2013.

 On July 29, 2010, President Obama chose not to attend the Scouts' centennial Jamboree, sending a videotaped greeting instead and doing an interview on the daytime talk show The View.
 This decision was met with criticism, and raised speculation that the President's absence was a subtle protest against the Scouts' policies, or deferring to groups opposed to BSA's policies.
 However, he did send Secretary of Defense Robert M. Gates to represent him, and other Presidents, such as Eisenhower and Reagan, had previously sent representatives to National Jamborees instead of attending personally.

 In 2010, the United States Mint issued the Boy Scouts of America Centennial Silver Dollar in commemoration of their centennial anniversary.
 Surcharges from this program were paid to the National Boy Scouts of America Foundation.

 Splinter groups

 Some smaller youth organizations formed directly in response to disagreement with BSA's membership policies.

 In September 2013, a new group called Trail Life USA was created with a rule of not admitting openly gay youth.
-This new program is not affiliated by the Boy Scouts of America nor recognized as an official Scouting program (see WOSM below).
-In September 2013, some Baptist congregations, as well as churches from other Christian denominations, replaced their Boy Scouts of America Troops with those of the Trail Life USA program.
+This new program is neither affiliated by the Boy Scouts of America nor recognized as an official Scouting program (see WOSM below).
+In September 2013, some Baptist congregations, as well as churches from other Christian denominations, replaced their Boy Scouts of America troops with those of the Trail Life USA program.